Fordham University: Military education

 The Fordham Military Science program is available to all undergraduate and graduate students, regardless of their chosen course of study.
 It is also available to students at more than fifty other colleges and universities in the New York metropolitan area.
-The program consists of membership and training in the Ram Battalion of the Army Reserve Officer Training Corps (ROTC) and a sequence of military science classes taught on campus.
+The program consists of membership and training in the Yankee Battalion (previously referred to as the Ram Battalion) of the Army Reserve Officer Training Corps (ROTC) and a sequence of military science classes taught on campus.
 Participants in the program are also eligible to enroll in the Air Force ROTC program at Manhattan University and the Navy ROTC program at SUNY Maritime College.
 In 2011, Fordham Military Science began offering a combat nursing program in conjunction with Regis University and the University of Colorado at Denver.

 The Military Science program has several notable alumni, including former Secretary of State Colin Powell, four-star General John M. Keane, and at least four recipients of the Medal of Honor.
 Furthermore, it has been distinguished as being in the top fifteen percent of military science programs in the country.

 In addition to its ROTC program, the university contributes to military education through its Veterans Initiative, which provides full-tuition scholarships and other benefits to post-9/11 veterans of the U.S. military.
 Because of the initiative, Fordham was named one of the 25 best colleges in the country for veterans in 2013 by Military History Monthly Magazine.